 I no longer receive childcare vouchers.
 Can I cancel my nanny’s Public Liability Insurance?
 No -only the nanny is able to cancel their insurance policy.

 How do I apply for childcare vouchers?
 The Government closed the Childcare Vouchers scheme to new entrants on 4th October 2018.
 This is because the Government launched a new scheme called Tax-Free Childcare.
 You read about other government schemes that help parents with childcare costs and find out whether you’re eligible via Childcare Choices here.

 *Special offer is only applicable for new business customers, is subject to terms and conditions and is based on a 13 months for the price of 12 months Nannyinsure policy.
 This offer is not to be used in conjunction with any other promotion or discounts.
 Offer ends 31/12/2020.

 Nannyinsure is the trading name of Enable Limited, registered in England and Wales, No. 04552449, registered office Victoria House, 125 Queens Road, Brighton, East Sussex, BN1 3WB.
-Enable Limited is an Appointed Representative of Fish Administration Limited, who are authorised and regulated by the Financial Conduct Authority.
+Enable Limited is an Appointed Representative of Fish Administration Limited and authorised by them to sell liability insurance for nannies and their employers.
+Fish are authorised and regulated by the Financial Conduct Authority.
 Firm Reference Number is 310172.
 Fish Administration Limited is registered in England and Wales.
 Company Registration Number 4214119.
 Registered Office: Rossington’s Business Park, West Carr Road, Retford, Nottinghamshire, DN22 7SW.